A Model and Survey of Distributed Data-Intensive Systems: A Unifying Model for Data-Intensive Systems

 \section{A Unifying Model for Data-Intensive Systems}

-This section presents a model that captures the core functionalities of data-intensive systems and associates them to abstract components.
+This section presents a model that captures the core functionalities of data-intensive systems within a collection of abstract components.
 From the model, we derive fine-grained classification criteria that we summarize in Tables~\ref{tab:criteria:functional}--\ref{tab:criteria:reconf}.
-We use these criteria in \s{systems} to build a taxonomy of data-intensive systems, and in Sec.~\ref{sec:systems_db}--\ref{sec:systems_other} to survey them.
-In this section, when providing concrete examples of systems to explain the concepts in the model, we denote \emph{data management systems} (DMSs) those that are primarily designed to store some state and expose functions to query and mutate such state, while we denote \emph{data processing systems} (DPSs) those that enable expensive transformation and analysis of static (batch) or dynamic (streaming) data.
-This terminology is coherent with the taxonomy in \s{systems}.
+We organize data-intensive systems into a taxonomy in \s{systems}, and we use the classification criteria to describe the systems within this taxonomy in Sec.~\ref{sec:systems_db}--\ref{sec:systems_other}.
+In this section, coherently with the taxonomy in \s{systems}, when providing concrete examples of systems to explain the concepts in the model, we denote \emph{data management systems} (DMSs) those that are primarily designed to store some state and expose functions to query and mutate such state, while we denote \emph{data processing systems} (DPSs) those that enable expensive transformation and analysis of static (batch) or dynamic (streaming) data.